-Although most attention is put on the Syrian refugee crisis, we as TRAC want to also emphasize that refugees are coming from all over the world.
+Although most attention is put on the Syrian refugee crisis, TRAC wants to emphasize that refugees are coming from all over the world.
 Displacement is a reality in many countries, even in the Americas.
-Also for this reason, TRAC has decided to sponsor a refugee family without preference to their origin.
+For this reason, TRAC has decided to sponsor a refugee family without preference to their origin.

-In 2015, 53% of the world´s refugees came from three countries: Syria, Afghanistan and Somalia, in that order.
+In 2015, 53% of the world´s refugees came from three countries: Syria, Afghanistan, and Somalia.
 These are all countries suffering from brutal wars.
 Refugees are also coming from Sudan, Congo DR, China, Colombia, Iraq, Myanmar, Sri Lanka, and others.

 2. What is a displaced person?

-The displaced are those who are forced to move from their locality or environment and occupational activities due to a number of factors that include arm conflict, natural disasters, famine, development and economic changes.
-An unprecedented 65.3 million people around the world have been forced from home according to the United Nations High Comissioner for Refugees (UNHCR).
-Perhaps the most alarming case is that of the Internally Displaced Persons (IDPs), those who have not crossed an internationally recognised state border.
+Displaced people are those who are forced to move from their locality or environment and occupational activities due to a number of factors that include armed conflict, natural disasters, famine, development and economic changes.
+An unprecedented 65.3 million people around the world have been forced from home according to the United Nations High Commissioner for Refugees (UNHCR).
+Perhaps the most alarming case is that of the Internally Displaced Persons (IDPs), those who have not crossed an internationally recognized state border.
 The number of IDPs is hard to measure, they are not eligible for protection under the same international system as refugees, and don´t have a single international body entrusted with their protection and assistance.

 3. What is a refugee?

-A refugee is a person who is outside their own country, has a well-founded fear of persecution due to his/ her race, religion, nationality, member of a particular social group or political opinion, and is unable or unwilling to return .
-To be considered a refugee, one must be outside their home country and be recognized under a refugee status.
-Among the nearly 65.3 displaced people in the world, 21.3 million of them have a refugee status, over half of whom are under the age of 18.
-Although the refugees themselves are already a motive of concern, one must also think about the millions that are Internally Displaced and/or are not even recognized as refugees, and thus are not eligible for the same refugee protection.
+A refugee is a person who is outside of their own country, has a well-founded fear of persecution due to his/her race, religion, nationality, membership of a particular social group or political opinion, and is unable or unwilling to return.
+To be considered a refugee, one must be outside their home country and be recognized under refugee status.
+Among the nearly 65.3 displaced people in the world, 21.3 million have refugee status, over half of whom are under the age of 18.
+Although refugees themselves are already an area of concern, one must also think about the millions that are Internally Displaced and are not even recognized as refugees, and thus are not eligible for the same refugee protection.

 4. Who grants the refugee status?